bernardop/slides-asts/README.md

 Slides for my talk

-# ASTronomically Improving Your Developer Experience
-## (A JS Abstract Syntax Tree Primer)
+# ASTronomically Improving Your Developer Experience (A JavaScript Abstract Syntax Trees Primer)